 While you don’t really need to worry about what goes on inside the machine, as you have no control over it, what you should know is that the Osma Pro is promising an ambitious freshly extracted cold brew in just 90 seconds.
 More specifically, that should be up to 340g of cold coffee with a 20% extraction yield the time it takes to brush your teeth.

-Considering the acclaim the original Osma received when it was released last year, it appears this Californian-based team of engineers and coffee experts are onto a wave well worth riding.
+Considering the acclaim the original Osma received when it was released in 2020, it appears this Californian-based team of engineers and coffee experts are onto a wave well worth riding.

 If you’re a pour-over coffee fan, you’ll enjoy our guide here and if you want to automate your pour-over coffee, the best choice, both in terms of quality and design, is the Moccamaster Classic.
 The pour-over coffee machine is well regarded for its precision heavy duty copper boiler, which keeps the temperature range balanced between 90 and 95-degrees (Celsius), and the generous 1.25L carafe which can fill up in just under 6 minutes.